MadhavDhatrak/Blaze4J/README.md

 # BlazeWrapper

-A Java wrapper for the Blaze library using JNI (Java Native Interface).
+A Java wrapper for the Blaze library using FFM

 ## Project Structure